ojitha/ojitha.github.io/_posts/2021-06-28-jenkins-in-docker-container.md

 categories: [CI/CD]
 ---

-This is the source code to create a Jenkins Docker container
+This is the source code to create a Jenkins Docker container.

 <!--more-->